"I was up until 1:00am grading homework!"

 Sleep enhances memory, boosts creativity, lowers food cravings, reduces the risk for cancer, heart attack, and stroke, wards off colds and the flu, increases happiness, and lowers anxiety.
 Not to mention ... sleep increases attractiveness (beauty rest is a real thing!).

-Despite the endless benefits, 60 percent of Americans report not getting enough sleep.
-While some sleep difficulties are true physical impairments, for most a lack of sleep is a self-inflicted epidemic.
+When looking at the list of benefits, one may wonder why sleep would ever be neglected.
+Unfortunately, 60 percent of Americans report not getting enough sleep.
+And while some sleep difficulties are true physical impairments, for most a lack of sleep is a self-inflicted epidemic.

-Keeping tabs on your total sleep cycles per week - as opposed to how many hours of sleep you get each night - gives you more flexibility to adjust your sleep schedule.
-For example, if you know something is going to keep you late and limit you to four or even three cycles (six hours of sleep or less) on a Tuesday, you can "catch up on sleep" by adding on a cycle or two later on in the week when your schedule is less demanding.
+There are two main reasons why focusing on sleep cycles is ideal.
+First, counting sleep cycles provides more flexibility with sleep schedules.
+For example, if you have a nighttime commitment that will limit your sleep to four cycles on Tuesday, you can "catch up on sleep" by adding on a cycle later on in the week when your schedule is less demanding.

-Struggling to sleep?
-Here are four common barriers to a good night’s rest.
+Are you getting to bed at a normal time but still struggling to sleep?
+Here are five common barriers to a good night's rest:

 Do you look at screens before bed?
-Artificial evening light - laptop screens, smartphones, and tablets - make it considerably less likely that you'll be able to fall asleep at a reasonable time.
-Fifty percent of Americans sleep with their phone next to their bed, and 90 percent of Americans regularly use some form of portable electronic device sixty minutes or less before bedtime.
+Artificial evening light - laptop screens, smartphones, and tablets - make falling asleep difficult.
+Fifty percent of Americans sleep with their phone next to their bed, and ninety percent of Americans use an electronic device sixty minutes or less before bedtime.

 Do you drink caffeine at night?
 Caffeine has an average half-life of seven hours.
 Let's say you have a cup of coffee at 7:30pm.
 This means by 1:30am, 50 percent of that caffeine is still circulating throughout your body.
 No wonder so many nighttime caffeine drinkers find it difficult to sleep!

 Do you keep your bedroom warm?
 Cooler is better.
-While most people choose a controlled bedroom temperature between 70 and 72 degrees, the ideal bedroom temperature is actually 65 degrees.
-If you are having trouble falling asleep, lowering the room temperature should be one of the first things to try.
+While most people choose a controlled bedroom temperature between 70 and 72 degrees, the ideal bedroom temperature is closer to 65 degrees.
+If you are having sleep troubles, lowering the room temperature should be the first thing to try.

-Do you toss and turn at night?
-Research suggests you should never lie awake in bed for a significant time period.
-If you find yourself awake after staying in bed for more than twenty minutes, consider getting out of bed and doing something quiet and relaxing - such as reading or journaling - until the urge to sleep returns.
+Do you toss and turn?
+When waking in the middle of the night, avoid laying in bed for a significant period of time.
+If you find yourself awake for more than twenty minutes, consider getting out of bed and doing something quiet and relaxing - such as reading or journaling - until the urge to sleep returns.

-We often believe teenagers are lazy because they like to go to bed late and sleep in late.
+We often call teenagers "lazy" because of their pension for staying up late and sleeping in.
 However, due to naturally occurring biological processes, asking a teenager to go to bed at 10pm is equivalent of asking adults to go to sleep at 7:30pm.
 Furthermore, asking a teenager to wake up at 7am is the equivalent of asking adults to wake up at 4:30am.
-Do you know many adults who would willingly adhere to that schedule?
+Would you willingly adhere to that schedule?

-Speaking of traffic accidents, we know many teenagers who love to pull “all-nighters.”
-However, being awake for 20 hours straight makes the average driver perform as poorly as someone with a blood alcohol level of .08 percent.
-In fact, vehicular accidents caused by drowsy driving exceed those caused by alcohol and drugs combined.
+Speaking of traffic accidents, we know many teenagers who love to pull “all-nighters" either to study or - more likely - to be "cool."
+However, being awake for 20 hours straight makes the average driver perform as poorly as someone who is legally drunk.
+In fact, accidents caused by drowsy driving exceed those accidents caused by alcohol and drugs ... combined.

 Finally, there appears to be a link between sleep deficiency and ADHD.
-Children with ADHD are irritable, distractible, and unfocused during the day - symptoms that are nearly identical to those caused by a lack of sleep.
-Based on recent surveys, it is estimated that more than 50 percent of all children with an ADHD diagnosis actually have a sleep disorder.
-Before you assume a child has ADHD, you may want to investigate sleeping habits.
+Children with ADHD are irritable, distractible, and unfocused during the day - symptoms nearly identical to those caused by a lack of sleep.
+Based on recent surveys, it is estimated that more than 50% of children with an ADHD diagnosis actually have a sleep disorder.
+Before assuming a child has ADHD, schools may want to investigate sleeping habits.

-Finally, consider what a lack of sleep is doing to our school districts.
+Finally, consider what a lack of sleep is doing to school district efficiency.
 According to one study, teachers’ sleep patterns are incredibly limited.
 The average amount of sleep for teachers per night is 6.7 hours.
 Furthermore, a whopping 43% of the teachers report sleeping less than 6 hours a night.

 For example, our school district has 250 employees, which totals half a million dollars in lost productivity each year.
 On a larger scale, the Charleston County (South Carolina) School District has 6,500 employees, making them the 100th largest school district in the United States.
 Assuming their employees experience “average” sleep deficiencies, a staggering $13 million dollars in productivity is lost each year due to inadequate sleep.